 Combined, this deal makes sense for both companies even if it is just the next bit of saber rattling as Amazon tries to become Walmart faster than Walmart can become Amazon.
 In the process of two corporate titans battling it out, it leaves the Shopper in a very turbulent position.
 Our goal at Basket is to provide you with all the information you need to make the best purchasing decisions for you and your family.

 Our community of savvy shoppers have been helping each other never over pay for groceries.
-Period.
 Simply add your shopping list to Basket and click to compare prices at all local stores.
 In moments, you’ll see every store close by that carries all your products and what the total price will be at each store for your entire basket of goods.
-All the changes that take place in the industry have the potential to assist the Shopper in the long run, but until the dust settles, the importance of the Basket community working together will be even more important than it has already been!
+All the changes that take place in the industry have the potential to assist the Shopper in the long run.
+But until the dust settles, the importance of the Basket community working together will be even more important than it has already been!